loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 ---
-tags: deployment, linux, python, django, sveltekit
+tags: deployment, python, django, sveltekit
 summary: I recently had to set up a brand new server for a website running on SvelteKit and its API running on Django.
 I am a software developer and setting up servers and hosting isn't something I normally do, so I followed a bunch of different tutorials.
 In this article I want to combine all these tutorials, mostly for future me, but hopefully you'll find it useful as well.
 ---